John Alexander Weir: Early life

 John Alexander Weir was born in Ardoch, North Dakota on 13 December 1894 to the Reverend Richard and Margaret Moir Weir.
 He had three brothers and two sisters.
 Due to his father being called to new congregations the family traveled from Ardock to Hensall, Ontario when John was two years old, then to Petrolia, Ontario in 1898, and finally to Regina, Saskatchewan in 1901 where John attended the Regina public school.
-He continued his education by enrolling at Nutona Collegiate Institute in Saskatoon in 1908.
+He continued his education by enrolling at Nutana Collegiate Institute in Saskatoon in 1908.

 Weir graduated with University and Chancellor's Scholarships.
 He entered University of Saskatchewan with the class of 1912, was chosen for Rhodes Scholarship for Saskatchewan in 1914.
 He graduated with Bachelor of Arts in 1915 and Bachelor of Laws in 1916 from University of Saskatchewan.
 Weir joined the Army Medical Corps in 1916 and transferred to the Royal Air Force where he was sent overseas.
 By the end of the war, he was a Flying Officer.
 In 1918, he resumed his Rhodes Scholarship at Merton College, Oxford, where he received his Bachelor of Arts in the School of Jurisprudence with first class honours.
 Weir was given another scholarship by Oxford University to continue his graduate studies for one more year.
 During his vacations in England, he traveled to Germany, Italy, and France.
 Weir married Elizabeth Teviotdale in 1926 by whom he had three children, named Elizabeth, Ramsay, and John.